 1) REPRODUCTIVE JUSTICE IN THE NEWS

 Find a news article that discusses a local, national, or international issue of reproductive justice.
 Make sure the article you’ve identified is no more than 12 months old.
-Explain the issue and how it relates to the concept of reproductive justice.
-Work with assigned resources and lessons to discuss whether the news item reflects a reproductive rights or a reproductive justice approach.
+Explain the issue at stake in the article.
+Consider how this issue relates to the concept of reproductive justice: Does the article reflect a reproductive rights or a reproductive justice approach?

 2) APPLY A REPRODUCTIVE JUSTICE LENS TO THE CASE OF MS. G